Mean-Motion Resonances With Interfering Density Waves: Modified Resonant Dynamics

 \section{Modified Resonant Dynamics}

-As discussed in Sec.~\ref{sec:q}, for a pair of massive objects embedded in an accretion disc and trapped within a mean-motion resonance, the interfering density waves produces a backreaction torque that depends on the resonant angle $Q$.
+As discussed in Sec.~\ref{sec:q}, for a pair of massive objects embedded in an accretion disc and trapped within an MMR, the interfering density waves produces a backreaction torque that depends on the resonant angle $Q$.
 Such $Q$-dependence likely introduces qualitatively different resonant dynamics from those systems involving only gravitational interactions, or those only include constant (in the resonant angle) migration torques.
 We address the associated dynamical signatures in this section.

-Without including the torque from interfering density waves, the equations of motion for the pair of objects considered in Sec. \ref{sec:q} has already been discussed in \citet{Goldreich:2013rma}, in which case the outer object A stays at a fixed circular orbit ($\dot{r}_A=0$) and the inner object B migrates outwards.
-The equations of motion including the effect of interfering density waves for $n=\dot{\lambda}_B, e$ are
+Without including the torque from interfering density waves, the equations of motion for the pair of objects considered in Sec. \ref{sec:q} has already been discussed in \citetalias{Goldreich:2013rma}, in which case the outer object A stays at a fixed circular orbit ($\dot{r}_A=0$) and the inner object B migrates outwards.
+The equations of motion including the effect of interfering density waves for $n=\dot{\lambda}_B$, $e$ (the eccentricity of the inner planet $e_{\rm B}$) \footnote{We drop out the subscript ``B" hereafter unless otherwise noted since we only focus on the dynamics of the inner planet.} are

 where $\beta_0$ is approximately $0.8 (m-1)$, $\mu' :=M_A/M, \mu:=M_B/M$, the $p$-related term may be contributed by remote first-order Lindblad resonances and corotation resonances.
-For illustration of principles we take the same value $p=3$ as used in \citet{Goldreich:2013rma}.
+For illustration of principles we take the same value $p=3$ as used in \citetalias{Goldreich:2013rma}.
 On the other hand, the change rate of mean motion and eccentricity due to single-body migration torques approximately scale as

-The resonant dynamics can be determined by combining Eq.~\ref{eq:dne} with the definition that $Q =m \lambda_A -(m-1) \lambda_B-\varpi_B$ and the equation of motion for $\varpi_B$:
+The resonant dynamics can be determined by combining Eq.~\eqref{eq:dne} with the definition that $Q =m \lambda_A -(m-1) \lambda_B-\varpi_B$ and the equation of motion for $\varpi_B$: